Crelex/ApplicationInsights-aspnetcore/Readme.md

 Functional tests are regular web applications with unit tests integrated into them.
 Application can be compiled as a regular web application as well as set of tests.
 Typical functional tests will do the following:

 1. Host the current project in In-Proc server.
-2. Initialize application insights telemetry channel.
+2. Initialize application insights and modify channel to a fake channel controlled by tests.
-3. Initiate request to self hosted web application using HttpClient.
+3. Initiate request to self hosted web application using HttpClient to trigger various scenarios like requests/dependencies.
-4. Check data received in telemetry channel.
+4. Validate data received in the fake channel endpoint.

 The following are modifications made to a regular web application to make it work this way: